 - It is a human tendency to do what you are told to do by persons in positions of authority.
 However, when you follow an order, you do not necessarily have to:

 - Consider the goal and come up with alternative actions that move towards achieving it better, more efficiently, or faster.

 - Decide on an action to take.

-That is, following an order removes the obligation to know, think or decide.
-You just do what you are told and assume, hope, or trust that someone smarter, or someone in a position of higher of authority, has made a good decision.
+That is, following an order removes the obligation to know, think, or decide.
+You just do what you are told and assume, hope, or trust that someone smarter, or someone in a position of higher authority, has made a good decision.

 - The leader in a growing organization can be (and often is) the constraint to growth.
-Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing the leader up for strategic initiatives and actions that only s/he can perform.
+Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing up the leader for strategic initiatives and actions that only they can perform.